 Conclusion

-We have described 9 common mistakes that managers often need to communicate better with staff, such as not involving employees in decisions, not developing employees, not enforcing policies consistently, not confronting problem employees, and other issues.
+We have described 9 common mistakes to avoid as human resource manager that often need to communicate better with staff, such as not involving employees in decisions, not developing employees, not enforcing policies consistently, not confronting problem employees, and other issues.
 To be an effective HR professional, you need to avoid these pitfalls.
 Regularly reflect on your actions and how you can improve, and focus on both employee well-being and organisational goals to build a healthy, productive workforce.